suraj7091/latexCalculator/README.md

 ## TODO:
 * [ ] Create an engine that would parse the latex code and produce a result accordingly.
 * [ ] Create the UI, the buttons and all.
-* [ ] find a suitable framework to port it to desktop. ex: AppJS, electron... etc.
+* [ ] Find a suitable framework to port it to desktop. ex: AppJS, electron... etc.